STREAM AT ST. THERESA Pre-School Program

 RELIGION / READING – In some STREAM concepts the R aspect is limited to reading both non-fiction and fiction works that support the STREAM Unit theme.
 At St. Theresa school we use this as an opportunity for students to explore the scriptures, Catholic teachings, and religious thought and belief and how it relates to the unit theme we are studying in addition to including reading in the STREAM process.
 The Religion aspect of a STREAM Unit is often the starting point for the STREAM process.

 ENGINEERING – Is the process of allowing students to design and create real-world objects that related to their STREAM Unit Theme.
 This can be done via a MakerSpace activity or via other Project Based Learning Experiences.
-The STREAM / MakerSpace Lab at the school provides tools and materials necessary for these activities.
+While the STREAM/MakerSpace lab no longer exists at the school, we have moved these resources into various storage locations in the old third through fifth grade wing of the school and teachers have access to these storage areas to retreive materials and other resources for these projects.

 ARTS – Movement, Music, and Art are essential parts of the development of a cross-curricular Unit Theme activity.
 An effort to integrate art, music, and movement activities into the Unit Theme with the help of the Specials teachers is an important aspect of the STREAM Units.